kalpeshjethva18/HealthyLuncher-Demo/README.md

 # HealthyLuncher-Demo

-*HealthyLuncher* was created as a demo project for a [**CreateML blogpost**](https://www.netguru.co/codestories/createml-start-your-adventure-in-machine-learning-with-swift).
+*HealthyLuncher* was created as a demo project for a [**CreateML blogpost**](https://www.netguru.co/codestories/createml-start-your-adventure-in-machine-learning-with-swift) and also used in [**On-Device Training with Core ML blog post**](https://www.netguru.com/codestories/on-device-training-with-core-ml-make-your-pancakes-healthy-again).
 It uses:
 - **CoreML**
 - **NaturalLanguage**